 List all your resources, whether they’re people, groups, or objects.

 Think about what’s available to you that can provide you with support.
-These resources may be groups you’re affiliated with, coaches you use, colleagues, friends and family who make you happy, or even software you own or subscribe to.
-This book is a resource.
+These resources may be groups you’re affiliated with, coaches you use, colleagues, friends, family, or even software you own or subscribe to.
+Books may be a resource.
 The local unemployment office may also be a resource.

 If you’re unemployed, you want to understand how much time you have before you run out of money.
 Figure out how much you have in your savings and any secondary sources of income, and then subtract those amounts from your expenses.